Happiness is... sunshine, a model, and an X20!

 Summary

-Okay, so let's summarise the main points, in terms of a processing timeline:
+Okay, so let's summarise the processing during each cycle.

-- The values are passed to the Outputs stage where are clipped to +/-100%, then mapped to PWM values representing actual control surface deflections.
+4. The channel values are passed to the Outputs stage where they are clipped, then mapped to PWM values according to Min/Max/Subtrim.